upscalesoftware/swoole-newrelic/README.md

 ## Usage

-The easiest way to start monitoring is to activate the profiler globally for all requests from start to finish.
+Monitoring of all incoming requests from start to finish can be activated via a few lines of code in the server entry point.
-This approach is by design completely transparent to an application running on the server.
+The monitoring instrumentation is by design completely transparent to an application running on the server.
-No code changes are needed beyond editing a few lines of code in the server entry point.

 Install the monitoring instrumentation for all requests:
 ```php